Get A Life, Archer!

 - Football (Soccer):

-- Church Gresley Youth Club FC -- Church Gresley, South Derbyshire, England
+- Church Gresley Youth Club FC -- England

 - Seven-Trent Water Authority Upper Trent Division Select Team (Reeve Cup winners 1978) -- England